GL1TCHD/Python_Email_Sender/README.md

 ## Features

-- Import emails from Excel or manually paste
-- Personalize each email using `{name}` placeholder
 - Attach your PDF CV to all emails
 - Automatically log all successful and failed sends
 - Delay between each email to avoid spam filters